-On February 8, 2023, the Company's subsidiary, together with the other containership company, reached an agreement to resolve a putative class action claim for economic losses and property damage allegedly incurred by individuals and businesses affected by the oil spill, which is subject to court approval.
-On February 27, 2023, the Company's subsidiary, together with the other containership company, reached an agreement to resolve claims asserted by Amplify and subrogation claims by Amplify's property damage and loss of production insurers.
+In February 2023, the Company's subsidiary, together with the other containership company, reached an agreement to resolve a putative class action claim for economic losses and property damage allegedly incurred by individuals and businesses affected by the oil spill.
+Further, the Company's subsidiary, together with the other containership company, reached agreements in February and April 2023 with various other parties that were actively asserting claims related to the oil spill, including having reached agreements to resolve claims asserted by Amplify and subrogation claims that were asserted by or could be asserted by a number of Amplify's insurers relating to property damage, loss of production, and liabilities triggered by the discharge of oil from Amplify's pipeline.
 In connection with these settlements, neither the Company's subsidiary nor Costamare Shipping have admitted liability.
-The Company believes that any payments that will be required under these settlement agreements will be fully covered by insurance.
+The payments that were required under these settlement agreements were fully covered by insurance.